TISUnion/Carpet-TIS-Addition/website/docs/loggers.md

 `/log ticket <types>`

-Info when a ticket is created or removed
+Inform when a ticket is created or removed

 Use csv format, like `portal,dragon` for logging multiple types of ticket